Axlefublr/loago/README.md

   view    [aliases: list, look, see]
-          View all (default) or specified tasks, with how many days ago you last did them
+          View all (default) or specified tasks, with how many days (and optionally, hours and minutes) ago you last did them

   remove  [aliases: delete]
           Remove specified tasks from the list